 Robson River: 19 campsites;

 Vehicle Accessible Camping Fee: $28.00 per party/nightBC Senior’s Rate (day after Labour Day to June 14 only): $14.00 per senior party/night.
 Read the User Fees Policy for information on Senior Camping Discounts.

 Berg Lake Trail: Ranging from five tent pads at Rearguard Campground to 26 tent pads at the Berg Lake campground.

 Reservations can be made for the Berg Lake Trail through Discover Camping; refer to the Campground Dates of Operation table for the reservable dates.
-Without a reservation, it may be difficult to get on the trail during busy periods.
+There are no first-come, first-served sites available for the Berg Lake trail during the reservable dates.
+If you do not have a reservation, only non-reserved sites or cancellations will be available, and it may be difficult to obtain a spot on the trail.
 Outside of the reservable period, registration and payment of trail fees must take place at the Mount Robson Park Visitor Information Centre.

 Dogs are not permitted on any overnight trips; dogs on leashes are only allowed on day hikes.Backcountry Camping Fee: $10.00 per person / night (persons 16 years of age and older)Backcountry Camping Fee: $5.00 per child / night (persons 6 - 15 years of age)

 Frontcountry Camping Fee: $22.00 per party/night

 - Corridor: Wilderness trails and camping, including the Mt.
 Fitzwilliam Trail and the Moose River route, are accessible from the highway corridor.